 The Local Plan is a set of documents containing the planning policies for the Peak District National Park.
 The Local Plan is used to make decisions about the 100s of planning applications received each year.

 We are legally obliged to review the Local Plan.
 We need to check whether the policies have performed well, and whether they are still fit for purpose given the new pressures, challenges and changes in government guidance.

 How can I get involved?

 We will involve residents and other stakeholders every step of the way throughout the whole process.

-2022 – preferred issues and options with formal consultation at the end of the year
+2022 – writing preferred issues and options with formal consultation in Spring 2023

 All the evidence and information that we build up as part of the Local Plan review process will be used to inform decision-making about new planning policy and be made publicly available here.

 Thriving and Sustainable Communities definition - final version agreed with the Peak Park Parishes Forum